-- 6.26.
+- 6.24.
+The Pharmacist Independent Prescriber will ensure that they are aware of national, regional, and local guidance relevant to their area of practice - 6.25.
+In line with their professional standards, Pharmacist Independent Prescribers providing the service will ensure that appropriate indemnity insurance covering the provision of the service is in place and that it covers all age groups that they will see under the service. - 6.26.
+Pharmacist Independent Prescribers providing the service will ensure that any prescriptions issued to them are stored securely and are only accessible to the prescriber. - 6.27.
 Pharmacist Independent Prescribers providing the service are responsible for deciding what diagnostic equipment, or point of care tests, they use in assessing a patient and for ensuring that they are familiar with the use of these and how to interpret the results obtained.
-Any testing undertaken should be in line with current evidence based guidance. - 6.27.
+Any testing undertaken should be in line with current evidence based guidance. - 6.28.
 Pharmacist Independent Prescribers providing this service will engage in meetings with representatives of the Local Health Board to discuss prescribing in general and any concerns regarding potentially inappropriate prescribing (on cost or clinical effectiveness grounds) by them and take such steps as are necessary to address any sub-optimal prescribing as is identified through this.